dotnet/docs/docs/fsharp/using-fsharp-on-azure/file-storage.md

 ---
-title: Get started with Azure Files Storage using F#
+title: Get started with Azure Files using F#
 description: Store file data in the cloud with Azure Files Storage, and mount your cloud file share from an Azure virtual machine (VM) or from an on-premises application running Windows.
 author: sylvanc
 ms.date: 08/26/2021